wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types_1-0.md

 # Types

-The Sequential Data Store (SDS) stores streams of events and provides convenient ways to find and associate events.
+The Sequential Data Store (SDS) stores streams of events and provides ways to find and associate events.
 Events are stored in SdsStreams.
-An SdsType defines the structure of the event and how to associate events within the SdsStream.
+An SdsType defines the structure of events and how the are associated within the SdsStream.

-SdsTypes can define simple atomic types, such as integers, floats, strings, arrays, and dictionaries.
-They can also define complex types using SdsTypes.
-Define complex, nested types using the Properties collection of an SdsType.

 An SdsType used to define an SdsStream must have a key.
 A key is a property, or a combination of properties that constitute an ordered, unique identity.
 The key is ordered, so it functions as an index.
 It is known as the primary index.
 While a timestamp (DateTime) is a very common type of key, any type that can be ordered is permitted.
 Other indexes (secondary indexes), are defined in the SdsStream.
 For more details on indexes, see [Indexes](xref:sdsIndexes1-0).

+SdsTypes can be simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or they can be complex, nested types defined using the Properties collection of an SdsType.

 When you define a type, consider how the events will be represented in a stream.
 The SdsType defines each event in the stream.
 An event is a single unit whose properties have values that relate to the index; that is, each property of an SdsType event is related to the event’s index.
 Each event is a single unit.